trustwallet/developer/wallet-core/faq.md

 -   no method to generate testnet address for Bitcoin etc.
 -   extra maintenance effort and we always require mainnet transaction signing test.

-But for some networks like Ethereum, the testnet just has a different chain id, you can specify chain id when you signing a transaction.
+But for some networks like Ethereum, the testnet just has a different chain id, you can specify chain id when you sign a transaction.

 ### How to generate legacy Bitcoin address?